-Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend Commentary: As council tenants normally have to give for tenant to the property before the current tenant moves o seen an increased number of applicants in the pool (HN) ut.
-The implementat HN09 - Disabled Facilities Grants - number of calendar days from initial request to works complete 249 days 240 days Α 261 days + Commentary: Following a dip in performance in Quarter of the year.
-Performance continues to be monitored clos and Technical Officer resource.
-HN10 - Wherry Way Control Centre call handling: a) Alarm Calls answered within 30 seconds b) Alarm Calls answered within 60 seconds 86.61% 93.90% 80% 98% G A 84.45% 93.38% Commentary: Performance continues to exceed target for in 60 seconds.
-The 60 seconds target is for alarm response call handler.
-HN11 - Neighbourhoods That Work programme a) Number of new self-help groups formed. b) Number of residents entering sustained employment. c) Number of residents with complex needs receiving adequate support to address their needs 36 36 76 25 150 (by end of project) 85 G A 50 74 77 Commentary: All targets were on track against the five y report to the National Lottery has been signed off, with y ent objectiv ves overperforming.
-Annual
+Performance Measure 2018/19 Actual 2018/19 Target Status 2017/18 Outturn Trend Commentary: As council tenants normally have to give four weeks' notice it is possible that the Housing Options team can match a new tenant to the property before the current tenant moves out.
+The implementation of a revised allocation scheme in November 2018 has seen an increased number of applicants in the pool (HN02).
+HN09 - Disabled Facilities Grants - number of calendar days from initial request to works complete 249 days 240 days Α 261 days Commentary: Following a dip in performance in Quarter 2 (July 19 - September 19), performance has steadily improved in the second half of the year.
+Performance continues to be monitored closely as there continues to be issues with available Occupational Therapy resource and Technical Officer resource.
+HN10 - Wherry Way Control Centre call handling: a) Alarm Calls answered within 30 seconds b) Alarm Calls answered within 60 seconds 86.61% 93.90% 80% 98% G A 84.45% 93.38% ↑ Commentary: Performance continues to exceed target for calls answered in 30 seconds and performance remains good for calls answered in 60 seconds.
+The 60 seconds target is for alarm response centres with a minimum of two call handlers where the Council operates with one call handler.
+HN11 - Neighbourhoods That Work programme a) Number of new self-help groups formed. b) Number of residents entering sustained employment. c) Number of residents with complex needs receiving adequate support to address their needs 36 36 76 25 150 (by end of project) 85 G 50 74 77 + + Commentary: All targets were on track against the five year outcomes, with community development objectives overperforming.
+Annual report to the National Lottery has been signed off, with year four funds released.